Understanding Lymphoedema

 Coping with lymphoedema

-Lymphoedema can cause physical and emotional strain, so it’s important to look after your wellbeing.
-Having lymphoedema can affect how you feel about
+Lymphoedema can affect your body and mind, so it’s important to look after your wellbeing.
+Having lymphoedema can affect how you feel about yourself (self-esteem) in several ways, including:

-sexuality and intimacy – you may lose interest in sex, or you may feel that any visible changes make you less attractive and worry others will reject you.
+Sexuality and intimacy – You may lose interest in sex, or you may feel that any visible changes make you less attractive and worry others will reject you.

 Featured resource